ericfourrier/scrape-linkedin/README.md

 ### Install from source
 `git clone https://github.com/ericfourrier/scrape-linkedin.git`
-go to repo directory and run from the command line `python setup install`
+go to repo directory and run from the command line `python setup.py install`

 ### Using this package